kittykatt210/automated-readme/README.md

   ## Installation

-  Go to the website
+  go to the website

   ## Usage

-  Use it however you want to
+  use it however you want to

   ## Credits

+  none

   ## Tests